 Captain Chemical 2.0 isn't just sitting on its collective ass and enjoying the fame and fortune brought by the success of their AIN'T DEAD YET album.
 Hell no!
-Captain 2.0 began recording their second album almost immediately after completing their first, and this next one is chock full of outrageous entertainment.
-The album will be titled STUPID, which accurately sums up the lyrical themes explored here.
+The Captain Chemical Band began recording their second album almost immediately after completing their first, and this next one is chock full of outrageous entertainment.
+The album is titled STUPID, which accurately sums up the lyrical themes explored here.
 Playing in a wide variety of musical styles, the band travels all around the world - even extra-terrestially - to find stories of real or imagined human stupidity.
 As usual, this mostly involves sex and drugs, but of course any topic with that special WTF quality is fair game for the Captain.
 From alligators hidden in your pants to licking psychedelic toads to alien abduction, get ready to get STUPID.
-CD price not set, expected to be available digitally on most platforms
+CD price not set, expected to be available digitally on most music platforms

-Join the Captain's Navy and sink into the cesspool of stupidity by liking us on Facebook and following us on Instragram !!!
+Join the Captain's Navy and sink into the cesspool of stupidity by liking us on Facebook and following us on Instragram!